keegancrute/webex-msp-automation-toolkit/overages/README.md

 1. Cleans the raw CSV
 2. Activates each organization via `/v1/organizations/{orgId}`
 3. Retrieves all license objects via `/v1/licenses`
-4. Computes license overuse and underutilization
+4. Calculates license utilization metrics, including overage and underuse
 5. Generates a color-coded Excel overage report

 ### What It Does